minorua/Qgis2threejs/docs/source/ExportSettings.rst

 * Transparency

-   Sets transparency for the DEM.
+   Sets transparency of the DEM.
 0 is opaque, and 100 is transparent.

 * Transparent background (With map canvas image or layer image)

-   Makes transparent background of the image to be rendered (with map canvas image or layer image).
+   Makes background of the image to be rendered transparent.

 * Enable transparency (With image file)